PaulCoombes/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 * Extract zip.
 * Copy the contents to your `Git\mingw64\` merging the folders, but do NOT overwrite/replace any existing files.

 That was all I had to do to make the basic makefiles that I wanted to use.
 As noted above, if you want to actually build c packages or something your process will likely be more complex.
-For a great beginner friendly intro to makefiles in the context of python projects, check out [calm code](https://calmcode.io/makefiles/the-problem.html).

 ### Console bug